Many clinical disorders, such as autism spectrum disorder (ASD), attention

-A new study published in the FASEB Journal discusses the mechanistic links that explain how low vitamin D and marine omega-3 deficiencies interacts with the serotonin pathway, that are important for brain development and social cognition, and could influence neuropsychiatric outcomes (Patrick & Ames 2015).
+A new study published in the FASEB Journal discusses how low vitamin D and marine omega-3 deficiencies interacts with the serotonin pathway.
+This is important for brain development and social cognition, and could influence neuro-psychiatric outcomes (Patrick & Ames 2015).

 Vitamin D, which is a steroid hormone that controls about 1,000 genes, many in the brain, activates a gene which produces an enzyme leading to higher levels of serotonin.

-Omega-3 fatty acids is another important micronutrient linked to serotonin production and function.
-Eicosapentaenoic acid (EPA) increases serotonin release from presynaptic neurons by reducing inflammatory signaling molecules in the brain known as E2 series prostaglandins, which inhibit serotonin release and suggests how inflammation may negatively impact serotonin in the brain.
+Omega-3 fatty acids is another important micro-nutrient linked to serotonin production and function.
+Eicosapentaenoic acid (EPA) increases serotonin release from pre-synaptic neurons by reducing inflammatory signaling molecules in the brain known as E2 series prostaglandins.
+These inhibit serotonin release and suggests how inflammation may negatively impact serotonin in the brain.

 Research has also shown that a gene affected by vitamin D tends to decrease serotonin production in the gut and other tissues.
 High levels of serotonin in the gut, where 90% of serotonin is usually found, can cause intestinal problems which are often associated with autism.

 The publications suggests that optimizing intakes of vitamin D, EPA and DHA would optimize brain serotonin concentrations and functions and possibly relieve some of the symptoms associated with these disorders without side effects.

 In a nutshell: Omega-3 Fatty acids and vitamin D may control brain serotonin levels affecting behavior and brain health.

 Nordic Naturals ProOmega is a great omega 3 for kids.
 It contains 70% pure Omega-3, and are purified through molecular distillation to ensure the absence of impurities including PCBs and heavy metals.
 ProOmega Junior is a smaller size